fleetdm/fleet/handbook/product/README.md

 ## Planning

 - The intake process for a given group (how new issues are received from a given requestor and estimated within the group's timeframe) is up to each group's PM.
-For example, the Interface group's intake process consists of attending Interface PM's office hours and making a case, at which time a decision about whether to draft an estimate will be made on the spot.
+For example, the Interface group's intake process consists of attending the 🗣️ Product Feature Requests meeting and making a case, at which time a decision about whether to draft an estimate will be made on the spot.

 - New unestimated issues are created in the Planning board, which is shared by each group.